lbl-srg/obc/specification/source/codeGeneration.rst

 While Sedona has been designed for 3rd party developers to add new functionality, the others seem rather closed.
-For example, detailed developer documentation that describe
+For example, detailed developer documentation that describes the following is difficult to find, or may not exist:

 * the language specification for implementation of block diagrams,
 * the model of computation, and
 * how to simulate open loop control responses and implement regression testing,

-are difficult to find, or may not exist.
 Although Sedona "is designed to make it easy to build smart, networked embedded devices" and Sedona attempts to create an "Open Source Ecosystem" (http://www.sedonadev.org/), developing block diagrams requires Tridium NiagaraAX, a commercial